Yucca Mountain nuclear waste repository: Opposition

-Because of construction delays, a number of nuclear power plants in the United States have resorted to dry cask storage of waste on-site indefinitely in steel and concrete casks.
+Because of construction delays, several U.S. nuclear power plants have resorted to dry cask storage of waste on-site indefinitely in steel and concrete casks.

-The project is widely opposed in Nevada and is hotly debated nationwide.
-Two-thirds of Nevadans believe it is unfair for Nevada to have to store nuclear waste when it has no nuclear power plants.
+The project is widely opposed in Nevada and hotly debated nationwide.
+58% of Nevadans oppose opening the facility for storing nuclear waste (51% "strongly"), with only one-third in favor.
+Representative Shelley Berkley called it "unfair" for Nevada to be singled out as the only possible location for storage of the waste.
 Many Nevadans' opposition stems from the so-called "Screw Nevada Bill", the 1987 legislation halting study of Hanford and Texas as potential sites for the waste before conclusions could be made.
 The county containing the proposed facility, Nye County, supports the repository's development, as do six adjoining counties.
 A 2015 survey of Nevadans found 55% agreeing that the state should be open to discussion of the repository's benefits.

 One point of concern has been the standard of radiation emission in 10,000 to 1,000,000 years.
 On August 9, 2005, the United States Environmental Protection Agency (EPA) proposed a limit of 350 millirem per year for that period.
-In October 2007, the DOE issued a draft of the Supplemental Environmental Impact Statement showing that mean public dose would be 0.24 mrem/year for the first 10,000 years and the median public dose would be 0.98 mrem/year thereafter.
+In October 2007, the DOE issued a draft of the Supplemental Environmental Impact Statement showing that the mean dose to a reasonably maximally exposed individual member of the public would not exceed 0.24 mrem/year for the first 10,000 years and 2.3 mrem/year thereafter.
 Both are substantially below the proposed EPA limit.
-For comparison, a hip X-ray results in a dose around 83 mrem and a CT head or chest scan results in around 1,110 mrem.
+By comparison, a hip X-ray results in a dose around 83 mrem and a CT head or chest scan results in around 1,110 mrem.
 Annually, in the United States, an individual's dose from background radiation is about 350 mrem, though some places get more than twice that.

 On February 12, 2002, Secretary of Energy Spencer Abraham deemed this site suitable as the nation's nuclear repository.
 The governor of Nevada had 90 days to object and did so, but Congress overrode the objection.
 If the governor's objection had stood, the project would have been abandoned and a new site chosen.
-In August 2004, the repository became an election issue when U.S. Senator John Kerry said he would abandon the plans if elected.
+In August 2004, the repository became an election issue when John Kerry, the Democratic nominee for president, said he would abandon the plans if elected.

 In March 2005, the U.S. Energy and Interior departments revealed that several U.S. Geological Survey hydrologists had exchanged emails discussing possible falsification of quality assurance documents on water infiltration research.
 On February 17, 2006, the DOE's Office of Civilian Radioactive Waste Management (OCRWM) released a report confirming the technical soundness of infiltration modeling work performed by U.S. Geological Survey (USGS) employees.
-In March 2006, the U.S. Senate Committee on Environment and Public Works Majority Staff issued a 25-page white paper, "Yucca Mountain: The Most Studied Real Estate on the Planet".
+In March 2006, the U.S. Senate Committee on Environment and Public Works Majority Staff issued a white paper, "Yucca Mountain: The Most Studied Real Estate on the Planet".
 The conclusions were: